 name & symbols

-The Voices of Pacific Island Nations (VOPIN), is intended to foster unity and representation of the multiple sub-cultures of the Pacific Region or Oceania.
-Although, Pacific Islanders are from different island nations of Oceania.
+The title "Voices of Pacific Island Nations (VOPIN)" is intended to foster unity and representation of the multiple sub-cultures of the Pacific Region or Oceania.
+Pacific Islander communities in Washington State are from different island nations of Oceania.

 The logomark consists of, Tattoo patterns, Hibiscus flower, and Pacific Nation flags.
 The elaborate design patterns are used in tattooing, which symbolizes the identity, heritage, and cultural pride of Pacific Islanders.
-The art of tattooing is thought to have originated from Polynesia, and the word tattoo is from the Samoan word, Tatau (which means Initiation) introduced in the English language by Captain James Cook after returning from his voyages in the South Pacific in the mid - 18th century.
+The art of tattooing is thought to have originated from Polynesia, and the word tattoo is from the Samoan word, Tatau (which means Initiation), introduced in the English language by Captain James Cook after returning from his voyages in the South Pacific in the mid - 18th century.
 To be tattooed as a male or female is a rite of passage into the inner circle of chiefs.